aspittel/ga-react-tutorial/README.md

 ```

 ## Next Steps
+The finished code is in `4-FINISH.html` in case you want to look back at anything we went through today.

 ### Extending our Exercise:
 #### Exercise: Changing Likes to Reactions
 Try to implement many different styles of likes using React components.